gitrgoliveira/vault-eda-delivery/collections/ansible_collections/gitrgoliveira/vault/README.md

 - **Vault Enterprise**: Version 1.13+ (enabled by default in 1.16+)
 - **HCP Vault Dedicated**: Event streaming supported
-- **Vault OSS/Community**: ❌ **Not supported**
+- **Vault OSS/Community**: Not supported

 ## Description

-The `gitrgoliveira.vault` collection enables agentless secret rotation and real-time monitoring of HashiCorp Vault events through WebSocket connections.
-It provides a robust event source plugin that connects to Vault's `/v1/sys/events/subscribe` endpoint and processes events in real-time for use with ansible-rulebook to trigger automated secret rotation workflows.
+The `gitrgoliveira.vault` collection allows for agentless secret rotation and real-time monitoring of HashiCorp Vault events through WebSocket connections.
+It provides an event source plugin that connects to Vault's `/v1/sys/events/subscribe` endpoint and processes events in real-time for use with ansible-rulebook to trigger automated secret rotation workflows.

 ## Features

-- 🔄 **Agentless Secret Rotation**: Automated secret rotation triggered by Vault events
+- **Agentless Secret Rotation**: Automated secret rotation triggered by Vault events.
-- 🌐 **Real-time Event Streaming**: WebSocket connection to Vault's event subscription endpoint
+- **Real-time Event Streaming**: WebSocket connection to Vault's event subscription endpoint.
-- 🏢 **Enterprise Ready**: Built for Vault Enterprise and HCP Vault Dedicated
+- **Enterprise Ready**: Built for Vault Enterprise and HCP Vault Dedicated.
-- 🔧 **Flexible Configuration**: Support for environment variables and dynamic configuration
+- **Flexible Configuration**: Support for environment variables and dynamic configuration.
-- 📊 **Multiple Event Types**: Monitor KV v2, database, authentication, and system events
+- **Supported Event Types**: Monitor KV v1, KV v2, and database events.
-- 🔐 **Secure Authentication**: Support for Vault tokens with proper ACL policies
+- **Secure Authentication**: Support for Vault tokens with ACL policies.
-- 🛠️ **Auto-Reconnection**: Built-in reconnection logic with exponential backoff
+- **Auto-Reconnection**: Built-in reconnection logic with exponential backoff.
-- 📝 **Comprehensive Logging**: Detailed logging for debugging and monitoring
+- **Comprehensive Logging**: Detailed logging for debugging and monitoring.

 ## Requirements